Election to Congress president's post is good for the party: Tharoor | Politics

 He said if an election is held to the Congress president's post, that will help gather the attention of the people and the party's style of functioning, ideology, values and its outlook for the country will again be discussed.

-Referring to the request he had made to Rahul Gandhi to take the responsibility for the Congress when quit as the Congress president following the 2019 Lok Sabha polls debacle, Tharoor said three years have passed since then and current party president Sonia Gandhi was still bearing the heavy burden.
+Referring to the request he had made to Rahul Gandhi to take the responsibility for the Congress when he quit as the party president following the 2019 Lok Sabha polls debacle, Tharoor said three years have passed and current party president Sonia Gandhi was still bearing the heavy burden.

 ''So, in my opinion, why not another person come to the post of the Congress president?
 There are lakhs of members in the party.
 Let's see,'' he said.